 Multicultural Engineering Program

 The Multicultural Engineering Program (MEP) supports university students enrolled in engineering curriculums successfully attain their Cal Poly degrees.
-MEP is an academic support program designed to recruit, retain, and graduate underrepresented students in engineering, computer science disciplines.
-We build an academic support community and provides the necessary bridges for students academic and professional success.
+MEP is an academic support program designed to recruit, retain, and graduate underrepresented students in engineering and computer science disciplines.
+We build an academic support community and provide the necessary bridges for students' academic and professional success.

 As a student affiliated with MEP, we offer to you...